BLUE HORIZON 1261

 Ivy held up a tentative hand and Merlin nodded toward her.
 "Yes?"

 "Captain, just a quick report…" she said, brushing a few bread crumbs from the front of the colorful Japanese yukata she wore.
-"This is our first voyage in the Horizon together, so we've not yet set any patterns for what I would call a regular routine, but if I can estimate, I would say that we are going through our food stock more quickly than what might be considered normal for an interstellar journey across the Planetary Alignment."
+"This is our first voyage in the Horizon together, so we've not yet set any patterns for what I would call a regular routine, but if I can estimate, I would say that we are going through our food stock more quickly than what might be considered normal for a flight across the Planetary Alignment."

 "When people are forced to sit inactive for long periods of time, as we have all been doing," Connie said, "extra eating has always been a side effect of boredom."